 Forex vs Stocks.
 Google vs Yahoo.
 Lambo vs Chrysler.

-Ultimately, the answers all comes down to the features that are important to you.
+Ultimately, the answers all come down to the features that are important to you.

-Take a look at our comparison – Forex vs stocks – and explore the key differences between the two markets.
+Take a look at our comparison – Forex vs stocks – and explore the key differences between forex trading and stock trading.

-Forex is the most liquid market in the world with an average daily trading volume exceeding $5 trillion.
-The FX market can absorb trading volume and transaction sizes that dwarf the capacity of any other market.
+The Foreign Exchange market is the most liquid market in the world with an average daily trading volume exceeding $6 trillion.
+The Forex market can absorb trading volume and transaction sizes that dwarf the capacity of any other market.
 This high liquidity essentially means you’ll get market execution when trading forex and you’ll never get into a situation where you won’t find a buyer or a seller.

 All the world’s combined stock markets don’t even come close to the daily trading volume in the Forex markets.
 The largest stock market, New York Stock Exchange, (only) trades an average daily volume of $22.4 billion.